Racers hate losing money buying the wrong stuff for their race car and then having to fork out more money for the right part.

 How does weight distribution affect the balance of the car?
 What is the effect of more front weight?
 Or more rear weight?

-To get the answer, let’s look at the problem from the vehicle dynamics engineer’s perspective.
-They are trained in the application of a universal simple model of handling known as the “bicycle model” or “single track model”.
+To get answers to these questions, let’s look at the problem from the vehicle dynamics engineer’s perspective.
+They are trained in the application of a universal simple model of handling known as the “bicycle model”.

 The details of anti-roll bar operation are discussed in our blog article, “Anti-Roll Bars.
 A Good or a Bad Thing?”